More visibility by measuring, monitoring and evaluating the appropriate SEO KPIs!

 If all organic keyword rankings are examined, irrelevant keywords are also included, which provide a distorted result for a comparison.

 You can only partially influence the optimization directly in this area.
 You can target your content to your relevant Keywords and optimize the SERP Snippet (title and meta description).
 Ultimately, much depends on how the Google algorithm (indirectly) evaluates your page and positions you on the SERPs.

 Use to check this key performance indicator analysis tools like Google Search Console, Google Analytics, Matomo, Xovi, Semrush, Ahrefs, rankingCoach or Sistrix.

 11) Number and power of backlinks

-The "number of backlinks" is one of the most important key figures and a essential factor for the ranking in the non-paid, organic search results on search engines.
-It indicates how many links from external websites point to your own website.
-It is important to have high quality Backlinks .
+The "number of backlinks" is one of the most important metrics and an essential factor for ranking in the non-paid organic search results on search engines.
+It states, how many links from external websites point to your own website.
+It is important to provide high quality Backlinks .
 From the key figures of this SEO KPI you can see how your website performs compared to the competition (backlink competition analysis).